 On February 8, 2017, the NJDEP released its new “Technical Guidance for Investigating Child Care Centers and Educational Facilities.”
 The document is intended to provide LSRPs and other interested parties with an overview of the environmental requirements for Child Care Centers (CCCs) and education facilities (EFs).
-For information on required documentation for CCC or EF licensing and completion of Preliminary Assessments (PA), please see the previous blog on this topic, linked here: (link to Blog 1).
+For information on required documentation for CCC or EF licensing and completion of Preliminary Assessments (PA), please click here to see the previous blog on this topic.

 In cases where the PA indicates potential Areas of Concern (AOCs), a Site Investigation (SI) will be conducted.
 The SI will include sampling of AOCs to determine if the areas have been impacted by previous operations or discharges.
 And, in cases where contamination is identified, remedial action will likely be required in order to obtain a license to operate the CCC or EF.
 Once all AOCS have been addressed, or if no AOCs have been identified, the RAO can be issued.